cheqd/cheqd-node/architecture/adr-list/adr-008-estimating-transaction-fees.md

 ### Backward Compatibility

-* This proposal is compatible with all recent versions of Cosmos.
+- This proposal is compatible with all recent versions of Cosmos.

 ### Positive

-*
+- Gas estimation from Cheqd Node
+  - Client-side library implementation for gas/fee estimation can be complex to achieve.
+Use a simulation call is easier and faster.
+- Fixed gas price:
+  - fast for implementation
+  - the same approach with Kepler

 ### Negative

-* Client-side library implementation for gas/fee estimation can be complex to achieve

-### Neutral

-*
+- Fixed gas price:
+  - This scenario is more likely to fail over time because validator operators can change gas prices

 ## References

 * [ADR 006: Community Tax](adr-006-community-tax.md)